MeghanPund/JazzBoot/README.md

     password_input.send_keys(secure_info.password)
 ```
 and replace `secure_info.username` with your own username, as well as `secure_info.password` with your own password, as 'string'.
+You will also need to install Google Chrome's chromedriver, or the webdriver for your browser of choice.
+After doing that, you'll need to reconfigure the PATH variable to the correct filepath.

 ## Functionality
 As of 9 November 2021, this bot only logs in, searches for a hashtag (randomly chosen from a list), and likes posts with that hashtag.